Cancer Vaccines: Milestones, Promises, Opportunities, and Challenges

 - Cancer Molecular Tricks to Escape Immune Surveillance

-- True or False: Classical Class I HLA is responsible for facilitating effective antigen presentation to activate Killer T cells.
+- True or False: Classical class I HLA is responsible for facilitating effective antigen presentation to activate Killer T cells.

-- True or False: Non-Classical Class I HLA are crucial for enabling NK cells to recognize cells that must be eliminated.
+- True or False: Non-classical class I HLA are crucial for enabling NK cells to recognize cells that must be eliminated.

 - Cancer cells use three major molecular schemes to minimize the chance for them to be recognized by host immune cells.
 All of the following are potential schemes except: